satshree/vision/README.md

 3. Update the 'loadURL' value in 'magic.js' to localhost URL.

-4. Make sure to update the path to backend scripts in 'electron.js'.
+4. Make sure to update the path to backend scripts  in 'electron.js' if you are using different scripts.

+5. Make sure to check the loadURL value in 'electron.js'.

-5. Run 'npm run start' or 'npm start' to start a development server.
+6. Run 'npm run start' or 'npm start' to start a development server.

-6. On the other terminal, run 'npm run electron' to start Vision.
+7. On the other terminal, run 'npm run electron' to start Vision.

 ## Author
 Satshree Shrestha